 The Short Course is split into six modules:

-Each student must have their own book, which registered centres can purchase from the Online Catalogue.
+Each student must have their own book.

 A free set of downloadable tutor notes to support the Geography Short Course containing guidance for each challenge and suggested resources are available to centres registered for Short Courses in the members area.